hashim-cpro/React-POS/README.md

 # React POS System 🛒💻

 This is a React-based **POS (Point of Sale)** system that took me hell lot of time to make.
 It's a modern, full-featured POS that won't make you want to throw your computer out the window... most of the time. 😅

+## To Do

+[] Fix the database schema with sub-collections
+[] Figure out a way for multiple users collaborating [] Fix when the State is updated and how it is updated(maybe real time reactive database) [] Fix the Design
+[] Fix Dark Mode
+[] Offer offline functionality
+[] Make the Electron App
+[] Host Appwrite locally
+[] Add Settings
+[] Figure out a way to set up organization
+[] Add organization Hierarchy (admin, user, employee etc etc...)

+## Appwrite DataBase Schema

+- users > document (userid, data)
+- inventory > document (userid, data)
+- sales > document (userid, data)
+- purchases > document (userid, data)
+- expenses > document (userid, data)

+okay this is a exsisting project that i started during high seas but it has some major problems.
+One of the main problem is how frontend handles and updates data in our appwrite database.
+Sometimes if the state isn't updated properly or there is a network glictch or something like that, the whole data is overridden to default placeholders in the database(i am still nor sure what exactly causes this, I have tried to replicate this a couple of times but it happens very unpredictabally, i guess the result of less architecture planning initially and vibe coding) Also the database schema is too simple, I started with a very simple approach of storing everything in one document as a JSON blob.
+But it soon became \clear that this approach was not scalable and had many limitations.
+For the time being I have to fix this and I also wanna do alot of other changes as well listed here:

 ![Image](https://cloud-d37m60xud-hack-club-bot.vercel.app/0image.png)
 ![Image](https://cloud-d37m60xud-hack-club-bot.vercel.app/1image.png)